1921–22 Michigan State Normal Normalites men's basketball team

 The 1921–22 Michigan State Normal Normalites men's basketball team represented the Michigan State Normal School, now Eastern Michigan University, in the 1921–22 NCAA men's basketball season.
 The team finished with a record of 11–6 and were the runner-up for the Michigan Intercollegiate Athletic Association Championship.
 The team was led by first year head coach Joseph H. McCulloch.
-Williams was the team captain.
+Williams was the team captain and Rowland Winston was the team manager.